 Good as FOLK.

-Trendy pizza with hot honey, specialty cheeses and homemade desserts.
+Trendy pizza with hot honey, specialty cheeses, and unique desserts.

 823 Meridian Street